 “The stress of having to perform day in day out just to pay your rent wears on you,” says Steger.
 “Setting the bar higher for what you can guarantee to bring home creates a better workplace.”

-A $15 minimum wage may be on Floridians’ 2020 ballot as a constitutional amendment.
-Florida For A Fair Wage collected the required 766,260 petition signatures in October and the proposed amendment is headed to the state Supreme Court for review.
+A $15 minimum wage proposal will be on Floridians’ 2020 ballot as Amendment 2.
+Florida For A Fair Wage collected the required 766,260 petition signatures in October and the state Supreme Court approved the ballot language on Dec.
+19, 2019.
 Some major corporations, like Amazon and Disney, began to offer their employees $15 an hour last year, and certain cities, like New York City and Seattle, also have adopted a $15 minimum wage.